770 S. Post Oak Lane,

 After all appeals are exhausted, we investigate and prepare writs of habeas corpus in state and federal court.
 Generally, a person may only file one writ in each court, and must establish a constitutional violation in order to succeed.
 We are not limited to the trial record for a writ, and may introduce new issues and evidence.
 There is no deadline in Texas to file a state writ, but there is a one-year statute of limitations for federal writs - in other words, the writ must be filed in federal court within one year of the case becoming final.
 If a state writ is filed during that year, the time that the state writ is pending does not count toward the one-year deadline.

 We have been involved in defending many different allegations of criminal activity, at all levels: Class C, B, and A misdemeanors and state jail, third, second, first degree felonies, and capital offenses.
 Below is a list of some of the more common alleged violations, but the list is not exhaustive.

-For further information about the criminal trial and appellate attorneys at Zimmermann Lavine & Zimmermann please contact us today.
+For further information about the criminal trial and appellate attorneys at Zimmermann Lavine & Zimmermann, P.C. please contact us today.
 To learn more about our significant cases please click here.
 For immediate assistance call us in Houston, Texas at 713-552-0300.